2024 United States presidential election in California: Analysis

 California remained strongly blue, voting to the left of all states except Hawaii, Maryland, Massachusetts, Vermont, and the District of Columbia.
-But the state had one of the largest rightward shifts in the country, shifting 9% to the right, compared to the national swing of about 6% in this election.
+However, the state had one of the largest rightward shifts in the country, shifting 9% to the right, compared to the national swing of about 6% in this election.
 Other highly populous blue states also swung significantly rightward in 2024, including New York (by 11%), New Jersey (by 10%), Massachusetts (by 8%), and Illinois (by 6%).

 Trump flipped 10 counties that were won by Biden in 2020: Butte, Fresno, Imperial, Inyo, Lake, Merced, Riverside, San Bernardino, San Joaquin, and Stanislaus.
 Of these 10, all except Butte and Inyo were also won by Hillary Clinton in 2016.
-Trump’s wins in Fresno, Merced, Riverside, San Bernardino, San Joaquin, and Stanislaus marked the first time they voted for a Republican since George W. Bush in 2004, although all are fairly consistently Republican at the state level.
+Trump's wins in Fresno, Merced, Riverside, San Bernardino, San Joaquin, and Stanislaus marked the first time they voted for a Republican since George W. Bush in 2004, although all are fairly consistently Republican at the state level.

 Despite these results, Harris was able to hold onto historically Republican Orange County by a narrow plurality.
 Orange is one of the highest-income counties, supporting exit polls showing that Harris gained among high-income voters.
-Harris also won every California county on the West Coast except for Del Norte County.
+Harris also won every coastal county except for Del Norte County.
 She is also the first Democrat since John Kerry to win California despite carrying a minority of counties, winning 25 out of 58.